Nazim8115/Todo_MERN/README.md

 ## Description And Features
 #### In This app user will be getting features below.
-1- In this ToDo List App user should be register and logged in before use.
+1- In this ToDo List App user should be register and logged in before use.<br>
-2- User can Register with name, email id and password.
+2- User can Register with name, email id and password.<br>
-3- Registerd User loged in with email and password .
+3- Registerd User loged in with email and password .<br>
-4- Create (Add) new Task in the ToDo list app .
+4- Create (Add) new Task in the ToDo list app .<br>
-5- See all tasks list that were added in the app .
+5- See all tasks list that were added in the app.<br>
-6- User can view single todo with description.
+6- User can view single todo with description.<br>
-7- User can edit (update) a particular todo like change status or something from todo.
+7- User can edit (update) a particular todo like change status or something from todo.<br>
-8- User can delete todo from the todos list.
+8- User can delete todo from the todos list.<br>
 9- User can logout.😍